multilateralfund/ors/docs/import.md

 ```shell
 docker-compose exec app ./manage.py import_records all
 ```
-- To run the import only for onetype of records(ex. databases), run:
+- To run the import only for one type of records(ex. databases), run:
 ```shell
 docker-compose exec app ./manage.py import_records cp_db
 ```